mgabere/heat_stress_data_descriptor/README.md

 # heat_stress_data_descriptor
-Scripts and codes used in Heat Stress methodology
+This is the repository for additional scripts and codes used for analyses described in the Scientific Data article "Gene Expression Profiling of Human Stress".